 Why?
 On the day the inaugural Frankfurt to Germany flight, I had a chance to experience a virtual reality Lufthansa Business Class experience and it was quite lovely.
 The seating arrangement is in the form of a “V” that angles two neighboring seats toward one another.
 This allows passengers to sit or lie down in the direction of travel while creating privacy from neighboring passengers.
 I don’t fly Business Class often but when I do, I feel much better when I arrive in my destination than flying Coach.

 Also during that day, I had a chance to taste German hospitality by visiting a German haus (house) in International Plaza Mall.
-There, I learned a little German (“Danke” for thank you, “Guten tag” for hello), had my virtual reality experience and sat in a replica of a typical German living room.
+There, I learned a little German (“Danke” for thank you, “Guten tag” for hello) with the help of the website from German Classes in Delhi.
+I also had my virtual reality experience and sat in a replica of a typical German living room.

 Afterward, I dined on an incredible German feast with other Florida bloggers.
 If that night was an example of what I’ll be enjoying during my opens in a new windowViking River Cruise, oh boy.
 I better start fasting now!
 In addition to German beer and wine, I enjoyed Southern German Potato Salad with Sausage, Mushrooms and Green Beans, a plate with Wiener Schnitzel, Stuffed Chicken Breast and Spaetzle, and ended the evening with house-made apple strudel with vanilla ice cream.
 Oh.
 My.
 Goodness.
 It was TO DIE FOR!

 During the evening I learned about the Lufthansa rubber ducks in First Class and how coveted they are.
 I also learned that Lufthansa provides a water bottle at EVERY seat, including Premium Economy.
 How cool is that?